kkoripl/NaryaKeyPointsDatasetCreator/docs/tracker-creator-instruction.md

+**NOTE AT START**
+VOCDetection, which is used underneath TrackerModel in Narya project, is setup to look only for .jpg images during training process!
+This dataset creator is not changing extensions of loaded files, so one need to do it him or herself beforehand!

 ## Instruction
 - Setup final dimension of images - dimension, which would you use to train model on.
 Max: 512x512
 - Setup name of directory, where you'd put created by this generator images in.